Qubit syndrome measurements with a high fidelity Rb-Cs Rydberg gate

 In these demonstrations, all atoms are measured after the circuit for characterization.
 However, to execute error correction, only the ancilla qubits would be measured to determine if an error occurred on the data qubit.
 This requires independent and crosstalk-free Rb and Cs readouts, which we demonstrate in \cite{Miles2026SM}.

-{\it Outlook --} We have demonstrated an interspecies Rydberg gate using Rb and Cs atoms that achieves a fidelity of $\mathcal F=0.975.$ Simulations predict that the interspecies gate fidelity can be improved to better than 0.997 with realistic improvements to the experimental apparatus \cite{Miles2026SM}.
+{\it Outlook --} We have demonstrated \rsubb{and benchmarked} an interspecies Rydberg gate \rsubb{on a selected pair of} Rb and Cs atoms that achieves a fidelity of $\mathcal F=0.975.$ Simulations predict that the interspecies gate fidelity can be improved to better than 0.997 with realistic improvements to the experimental apparatus.
 The ability to measure ancilla qubits without disturbing neighboring data provides a path to measurement based error correction without incurring additional overhead from atom transport to a measurement zone, shelving, or hiding operations.
 The inter-species gate is also of interest for implementing new variants of the surface code \cite{Eickbusch2025}.

 {\it Acknowledgement --} We thank M. Bergdolt for assistance in developing the experimental apparatus.
+SAN and MS received support from the US National Science Foundation under Award 2016136 for the QLCI center Hybrid Quantum Architectures and Networks \rsubb{and by ARO contract W911NF2410382}.

 .

 {SM.\arabic{page}} {SM.\arabic{equation}} {SM.\arabic{section}} {SM.\arabic{figure}} {SM.\arabic{table}}

 \onecolumngrid